-GET IN THE LAB EARLY AND OFTEN.
 Get results.
-As an undergraduate chemistry major, you’ll assist your professors in organic, biochemical, analytical, physical and inorganic chemical research, giving you the opportunity not just to test current theories, but to make new discoveries in the field of chemistry.
+As an undergraduate chemistry major, you’ll get hands-on experience working in organic, biochemical, analytical, physical and inorganic chemical research labs, giving you the opportunity not just to test current theories but to make new discoveries in the field of chemistry.

-UNPARALLELED ACCESS TO PROFESSORS.
-As a chemistry major, you'll get to work with your professors on the research they conduct with grants from the National Science Foundation, the National Institutes of Health, and other federal and foundation sources.
+Chemistry majors also work with their professors on cutting edge research from the National Science Foundation, the National Institutes of Health, and other federal and foundation sources.
 These projects encompass important chemical and biochemical problems, and many faculty are able to provide summer research opportunities for undergraduates.

 - General Chemistry for Majors I & II